dzapataHDI/nomemory/Home.md

 Scenario:

-> Generate a list of 1000 random employees of a fictional company "company.com":
+> Generate a List<Employee> of 1000 random employees of a fictional company "company.com":

 ```java
 // Creates a MockNeat object that internally uses